enlezlab/piq/README.md

 # piq
-A web compoenents UI library that wrap standard web compoents with some helper methods.
+A web compoenents UI library that wrap standard web components with some helper methods.